percevalw/metanno/docs/index.md

 a complex installation that is not compatible with existing remote work environments, or are difficult to customize.
 Finally, the standardization of annotation levels (mention / relation / event) is an obstacle to the development of new tasks.
-Given the limitations of the existing softwares and the difficulty to cover every need with a single static annotator, this project was initiated to provide a modular and fully customizable annotation framework, Metanno, and address these difficulties.
+Given the limitations of the existing software and the difficulty to cover every need with a single static annotator, this project was initiated to provide a modular and fully customizable annotation framework, Metanno, and address these difficulties.

 ## Demo

+You can view some demos here: [Demos](/demos).

 Below is a simple example of a Metanno app that allows users to annotate text spans and visualize the annotations in a table.
 Just select spans of text to annotate them.